 It’s a collaboration where all the latest techniques and inventions can be brought together and co-optimized.
 An R&D hub with what’s arguably the world’s densest square mile of expertise, labs and fab infrastructure.

 Imec offers a neutral, open innovation R&D platform that involves suppliers deeply and at an early stage of process step and module development.
-Thanks to our close partnerships with leading tool and materials suppliers, we can do advanced process development and offer our partners the industry’s most advanced research infrastructure housed within a state-of-the-art 300mm cleanroom.
+Thanks to our close partnerships with leading tool and materials suppliers, we can do advanced process development and offer our partners the industry’s most sophisticated research infrastructure housed within a state-of-the-art 300mm cleanroom.

 Emerging applications such as energy-efficient AI ICs in datacenters and edge devices require performance enhancements beyond those from traditional CMOS scaling.
 One way to achieve this is the simultaneous innovation of system architectures and technology requirements to allow for the most efficient combination of building blocks for the required functionality and performance – or system-technology co-optimization (STCO).